 SECTION 10.3.
-Article 2 of Chapter 108A of the General Statutes is
+Article 2 of Chapter 108A of the General Statutes is amended by adding the following new Part to read:

 "Part 9.
 Weatherization Assistance Program and Heating/Air Repair and Replacement Program.

 "§ 108A-70.30.
 Weatherization Assistance Program and Heating/Air Repair and Replacement Program.